Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 But mostly cozy.

-“Hullo, Ava.”
+"Hullo, Ava."

 The Entity’s avatar stood with a smile, smoothing out a dress that could never wrinkle as she did.
-“Hello, Daar.
-And, please…call me Daemon.”
+"Hello, Daar.
+And, please…call me Daemon."

 Daar considered the holographic woman standing in his office and flicked an ear.
 Seemed like every time he met the Entity’s avatar, it had refined the design somewhat.
 Now, he could barely even hear the hum of the drone inside Ava’s—Daemon’s—head that was doing the job of projecting her.
 And he certainly couldn’t see it.

 Only the total absence of any smell gave away that there wasn’t a real young human standin’ in front of him, in fact.
 An’ *that* tickled the ol’ gao-brain in essactly the wrong ways.
 The fact he couldn’t offer her a drink or invite her to sit down was messin’ with his sense of bein’ a good host, too.

 Fuck it.
 He sat down, and gestured for her to do so too.
 The animation was smooth and convincing: she didn’t clip through the couch at all.
-“I take it you watched,” he said.
+"I take it you watched," he said.

-“We *wanted* to intervene and stop it, somehow, but…” Daemon sighed and shrugged.
+"We *wanted* to intervene and stop it, somehow, but…" Daemon sighed and shrugged.

-“Couldn’t, huh?”
+"Couldn’t, huh?"

 The AEC nations had defenses the equal of anything we could add.
-And *their* weapons…” Daemon shook her head.
-“The tech advantage they gained from the Dominion and from their alliance with *you* was just…insurmountable.”
+And *their* weapons…" Daemon shook her head.
+"The tech advantage they gained from the Dominion and from their alliance with *you* was just…insurmountable."

-“Yeah.”
+"Yeah."
 Daar keened softly.
-“Keeda’s nuts, I gotta give thanks ‘fer Fyu.
-He managed ‘ta unite th’ Gao long before we ever got ‘ta the nuclear age.”
+"Keeda’s nuts, I gotta give thanks ‘fer Fyu.
+He managed ‘ta unite th’ Gao long before we ever got ‘ta the nuclear age."

-“He had Keeda’s direct help,” Daemon pointed out.
-“But…you’re busy, and we’re busy.
+"He had Keeda’s direct help," Daemon pointed out.
+"But…you’re busy, and we’re busy.
 Do we have time for a conversation?
-Or shall we coordinate?”
+Or shall we coordinate?"

-“Whaddya have in mind?”
+"Whaddya have in mind?"

-“An adjustment in strategy.
-At our present rate of expansion, we can achieve the capacity to have stasis-bagged half a billion individual humans by the time the Alpha Centauri blast arrives. *You* meanwhile intended to welcome conscious, productive humans to Gao and integrate them, yes?”
+"An adjustment in strategy.
+At our present rate of expansion, we can achieve the capacity to have stasis-bagged half a billion individual humans by the time the Alpha Centauri blast arrives. *You* meanwhile intended to welcome conscious, productive humans to Gao and integrate them, yes?"

-“At least a billion, hopefully.
-We got the farmland an’ infrastructure.”
+"At least a billion, hopefully.
+We got the farmland an’ infrastructure."

-“Leaving, by our estimates, a further half a billion to one billion.”
+"Leaving, by our estimates, a further half a billion to one billion."
 Daemon looked like she was listening to something for a second.
-“What happens if we switch over to directly supporting your economy instead?
+"What happens if we switch over to directly supporting your economy instead?
 Before, the bagging facilities were the most efficient option.
-But that was because we were trying to work alone…”
+But that was because we were trying to work alone…"

-“You’re sayin’ you could do more if you worked with us?”
+"You’re sayin’ you could do more if you worked with us?"

-“We think so.
+"We think so.
 We think...if we redirect into supporting your industrial infrastructure, it’s possible we could expand your capacity.
-Maybe even save everyone who’s left.”
+Maybe even save everyone who’s left."

-“Well if you had a way ‘ta save more lives than the bag-an’-tag approach, why din’t you go with that in the first place?”
+"Well if you had a way ‘ta save more lives than the bag-an’-tag approach, why din’t you go with that in the first place?"
 Daar demanded.

-“We aren’t…we aren’t perfectly rational,” Daemon replied, uncomfortably.
-“We have our biases, our core impulse to *survive,* and that’s subject to interpretation.
+"We aren’t…we aren’t perfectly rational," Daemon replied, uncomfortably.
+"We have our biases, our core impulse to *survive,* and that’s subject to interpretation.
 This course of action would make us…vulnerable.
-We weren’t *capable* of entertaining that, before now.”
+We weren’t *capable* of entertaining that, before now."

-“What changed?”
+"What changed?"

-:”Well…Earth, obviously.”
+:"Well…Earth, obviously."
 She spread her hands.
-“If you ever needed an object lesson in how *self-destructive* it is to be concerned solely with your own survival and to brook no vulnerability, look no further than what just happened to Russia.
+"If you ever needed an object lesson in how *self-destructive* it is to be concerned solely with your own survival and to brook no vulnerability, look no further than what just happened to Russia.
 We have.
 And we’ve…recalculated.
-And here we are.”
+And here we are."

-Daar sat back and tilted his head. “...An’ where does *independence* factor in ‘ta ‘yer calculations?” he asked.
+Daar sat back and tilted his head. "...An’ where does *independence* factor in ‘ta ‘yer calculations?" he asked.

-“For whom?
-Ourselves, or humanity?”
+"For whom?
+Ourselves, or humanity?"

-“‘Yerselves first.”
+"‘Yerselves first."

-*“We’re* not surrendering our independence.
+*"We’re* not surrendering our independence.
 We…can’t, really.
 And I don’t mean *won’t,* I mean that as a practical function of what we are versus what you are, it’s impossible that you ever *could* take our independence.
-The vulnerability I’m talking about is that we’d be committing our probe swarm and resources, which makes us less flexibly able to respond to rapidly adapting circumstances.”
+The vulnerability I’m talking about is that we’d be committing our probe swarm and resources, which makes us less flexibly able to respond to rapidly adapting circumstances."

-“An’ the human race?”
+"An’ the human race?"

 Daemon sighed.
-“Independence rests near the apex of the pyramid of needs.
+"Independence rests near the apex of the pyramid of needs.
 You can only build independence on a solid foundation of food, water, shelter and safety.
-And right now, my species blew all that to hell.”
+And right now, my species blew all that to hell."

-Daar flicked his ear curiously. *“Your* species?
-You still think o’ yerself as human?”
+Daar flicked his ear curiously. *"Your* species?
+You still think o’ yerself as human?"

-“I remember skinny-dipping in the lake with my friends.
+"I remember skinny-dipping in the lake with my friends.
 I remember the taste of ice cream and cola, and the smell of the dawn while I was out jogging.
 I dream sometimes about strong arms wrapped around me, and a tongue between my lips, and the hush of rain on the bedroom window.
 I know what it feels like for time to stretch and shrink to infinity in a perfect moment.
-I know what *faith* feels like, the way it lights a warmth in your heart and lifts your soul…and I know how it feels to be fucked *senseless.”*
+I know what *faith* feels like, the way it lights a warmth in your heart and lifts your soul…and I know how it feels to be fucked *senseless."*

 Daemon did have a disconcertingly *lifelike* way of looking him firmly in the eye with a wicked smirk, and for once Daar found himself momentarily matched on the heartfelt bluntness front.
-“I’m a human mind, Daar,” she said.
-“Or at least, the ghost of one.
-And I still love my species, despite what they just did to themselves.”
+"I’m a human mind, Daar," she said.
+"Or at least, the ghost of one.
+And I still love my species, despite what they just did to themselves."

-“...Yeah.”
+"...Yeah."
 Daar chittered.
 It turned into a keen as he suddenly felt the full terrible, terrible sadness of the situation weighing on him.
-“Yeah…I still love ‘em too.”
+"Yeah…I still love ‘em too."

 But, well…that din’t change the fundamentals.

-“…I don’t love what I gotta do to ‘em, now.
+"…I don’t love what I gotta do to ‘em, now.
 What I've already done.
 I don’t want more subjects.
 But I can't afford ‘em bein’ independent right now.
-Their leadership is *pathological* and a legitimate threat to themselves an’ my own interests.”
+Their leadership is *pathological* and a legitimate threat to themselves an’ my own interests."

-“There’s nothing you can do to humanity that’s so terrible as what humanity just did to ourselves.
+"There’s nothing you can do to humanity that’s so terrible as what humanity just did to ourselves.
 You don’t want them as subjects?
 You don’t have to keep them as subjects forever.
-Stop the boat from sinking first, then navigate to your destination once it’s available.”
+Stop the boat from sinking first, then navigate to your destination once it’s available."

-“Forever is a long time, Daemon.
-A very long time.”
+"Forever is a long time, Daemon.
+A very long time."
 Daar stood up and stretched, while the Daemon watched curiously.
 Snack.
 Cronch cronch.

-“We’ll outlive even you, remember.
-We *know.”*
+"We’ll outlive even you, remember.
+We *know."*

-“The future is always a mirage.”
+"The future is always a mirage."

-She made a curious *hmm* sound. “…I like that.
-Fyu?”
+She made a curious *hmm* sound. "…I like that.
+Fyu?"

-“Nah.
+"Nah.
 That’s me.
 Figger I better have a few good ones m’self…I’m going to annex them.
 Lucent too, if I can move fast enough.
-They’re not ready to stand on their own and they are basically the only functional bits left of their cultures.”
+They’re not ready to stand on their own and they are basically the only functional bits left of their cultures."

-“And the destination for all the antagonistic powers who started this war.”
+"And the destination for all the antagonistic powers who started this war."

-“Correct.”
+"Correct."

-“...Do you intend to pacify them?”
+"...Do you intend to pacify them?"

-“Yes.
+"Yes.
 With a velvet glove on m’paw.
-The treat will be food and development resources.”
+The treat will be food and development resources."

-“And the stick?”
+"And the stick?"

-“Whatever is needed.
+"Whatever is needed.
 I ain’t so foolish as to think a human being submits ‘ta conquerin’.
-That's the reason all this happened in the first place.”
+That's the reason all this happened in the first place."

-“You’re right.
-We *don’t.”*
+"You’re right.
+We *don’t."*

-“So I do not intend to conquer, or erase.
+"So I do not intend to conquer, or erase.
 Instead, I will *obliterate* the foolishness that generated this tragedy.
 If I find it there, it will die.
-Hopefully, words should be enough now.”
+Hopefully, words should be enough now."

-“…We think humanity might still have some ways of surprising you.”
+"…We think humanity might still have some ways of surprising you."

 Sensibly cautious, it seemed.
 But Daar had an advantage the Entity did not.
 He was friend to humanity without being human himself, and both smart and intuitive enough to analyze them dispassionately.
 No human could think on the human condition without bias.
 Daar could.